- Home

 Surgery for peritoneal mesothelioma

 It is possible for some people with peritoneal mesothelioma that has not spread to have an operation called a peritonectomy.
-Whether this surgery is an option for you will depend on several factors, including your overall health and fitness, and whether the small bowel is cancer-free.
+Surgery is usually followed by chemotherapy.

+In this procedure, the surgeon removes the parts of the peritoneum where the mesothelioma is growing.
+The amount of surgery needed will vary from person to person.
 Removing as much of the cancer as possible will help reduce symptoms such as abdominal pain and poor appetite.
 It will also improve quality of life and increase life expectancy.

-How to find a specialist – Only a small number of surgeons in Australia perform this surgery.
-It is recommended you seek an opinion from one of these surgeons if considering a peritonectomy.
-To find contact details, talk to your treatment team or contact a mesothelioma support organisation.
+Only a small number of surgeons in Australia perform peritonectomy.
+You will usually need to get the medical opinion from one of these specialist surgeons if you are thinking about having a peritonectomy.
+To find their contact details, talk to your treatment team or contact a mesothelioma support organisation.

 View the Cancer Council NSW editorial policy.